tldr-pages/tldr/pages/common/checkov.md

 `checkov --directory {{path/to/IaC_directory}}`

-- Scan a IaC file and omit any code block in output:
+- Scan a IaC file, omitting code blocks in the output:

 `checkov --compact --file {{path/to/IaC_file}}`